Blueprint Reading Classes & Bootcamps Washington, D.C.

 A Drafter creates technical plans and drawings that are used to guide construction.
 Drafters work in several different fields, including engineering, construction, architecture, and manufacturing.
 According to the BLS, more than half of all Drafters in the United States are Architectural and Civil Drafters.
 As reported by Indeed, the average salary for a Drafter in Washington, D.C. is $77,000.

 The Virtual Design and Construction Institute (VDCI) offers a variety of training options for AEC professionals, including blueprint reading classes.
 This school is accredited by the Accreditation Council for Continuing Education and Training (ACCET).
 Its online, self-paced classes allow you to create your own learning schedule.
-You will also be able to get advice and feedback on your submissions and projects and interact with peers in discussion forums.
+You will also be able to get advice and feedback on your submissions and projects, and interact with peers in discussion forums.
 VDCI classes are approved by Autodesk, Adobe, Trimble, and the American Institute of Architects (AIA) for e-learning.

-If you’re interested in learning blueprint reading, one popular option is Blueprint Reading Course—Residential Construction.
+If you’re interested in learning blueprint reading, one popular option is the Blueprint Reading Course—Residential Construction.
 This class is taught by a licensed Architect.
 You will learn about how project information is conveyed in construction documents.
 You will also learn about different drawing types and gain an understanding of how scale is presented in construction documents.
 In addition, this class covers the interrelationships between drawings and the need for consistency in construction documents.

-Another VDCI option is Blueprint Reading & Construction Estimating Course Bundle.
+Another VDCI option is the Blueprint Reading & Construction Estimating Course Bundle.
 In this class, you will review construction documents for a real-world, mixed-use commercial project that includes retail, hotel, and parking.
 You will learn how to analyze different drawings and will gain an understanding of how 3D models in a set of construction documents make it easier to understand the project.

 VDCI also offers a class called Introduction to Construction Estimating, where you can learn how to become an Estimator.
 This class covers the different types of estimates, components, and sub-components, and how an estimate is organized.
 You will also learn about the purposes of construction estimating and the estimating tools used.
 In addition, the course covers quantity takeoffs and determining prices based on estimated quantities.

 If you want to learn more about blueprints, you might also be interested in an AutoCAD class.
 Noble Desktop offers a variety of AutoCAD classes, which run in-person at its New York City location or live online.
-This school is licensed by the New York State Education Department and all of its classes come with a certificate of completion and the option of a free retake within one year.
+This school is licensed by the New York State Education Department, and all of its classes come with a certificate of completion and the option of a free retake within one year.
 Noble offers three shorter multi-day AutoCAD classes.
 In AutoCAD Level 1, you can learn to use AutoCAD’s basic drawing and editing tools to create drawings for architectural and mechanical objects.
 AutoCAD Level 2 is an intermediate class, where you will work on more advanced and technical projects.
 You will also learn how to create templates by setting units, drawing limits, and scales, and how to use the interface to complete advanced layer and block techniques.
 AutoCAD Level 3 is an advanced course where you will learn about annotation, dynamic blocks and attributes, collaboration and publishing, and customization.
 In this class, you will learn to execute advanced AutoCAD projects from start to finish as well as how to use the program’s tools to increase efficiency.
 If you would like a longer class, Noble also offers the AutoCAD Bootcamp, which is a combination of its beginner and intermediate classes at a 10 percent discount.

 Some businesses can benefit from training a group of employees in blueprint reading.
 Noble Desktop offers corporate blueprint reading training through its affiliate, the Virtual Design and Construction Institute (VDCI).
 Programs are project-based and take place online.
 Employees can learn blueprint reading in a matter of weeks without affecting their daily work schedule.
 Corporate training courses are provided at a discount and can be taken once or as an ongoing partnership.
 Both options include a dedicated support coordinator.
 Contact us for more information about corporate training options.